nils-n/keep-walking/README.md

 - The user can interact with a component that allows syncing their data with the data stored in their Garmin App.
 By providing their Garmin username/password and clicking the `sync` button, an asynchroneous request is sent to the Garmin API.
   - If the synchronization was successfull, the data `JSON` received from the Garmin API is then processed in the `View` , where the data is entered in the `GarminData` DB table.
 The page is also updated without reloading (since htmx uses AJAX in the background) displaying the latest walks.
   - If the synchronization was not successful, a toast displaying the error appears on top of the screen with the error message
-- A paginated list of the most recent walks is displayed, allowing the user to get a quick overview of his recent activity and step counts of the last 7 days.
+- A paginated list of the most recent walks is displayed, allowing the user to get a quick overview of their recent activity and step counts of the last 7 days.
 The list contains:
   - General information about daily activities such as : Date, number of steps (as extracted from Garmin API) and body weight (as entered inside the Garmin Connect App)
   - The user can give and modify an emotional rating of the day (via `htmx-post` request that updates the DB without reloading the page )
   - For each activity, the user can press an `Edit` button to update missing or wrong entries (such as, if the watch was charging but the user did go for walk - an estimated step count is still closer than zero steps).